zendframework/zendframework/README.md

     - Provides BigInteger support
     - Provides common methodology surrounding credential encryption and hashing
  - Db layer (Ralph Schindler)
+ - Dojo
+    - REMOVED.
+Support was for out-dated versions of Dojo, and with the new Form rewrite, it needs to be completely rewritten.
+This is targetted for post 2.0.0 at this time.
  - EventManager (Matthew Weier O'Phinney)
     - New SharedEventManager, a non-static version of the original StaticEventManager